 Through our PSHEE programme we aim to:

-- promote girls’ spiritual, moral, social and cultural development
+- promote pupils’ spiritual, moral, social and cultural development

 - build confidence and responsibility in preparation for the opportunities and experiences of life